Tommo-L/NEO3-Development-Guide/en/RPC/api/getblockcount.md

 ﻿# getblockcount Method

-Gets the number of blocks in the main chain.
+Get the block count of the main chain.

 ## Example